-After hearing Xhosa spoken by T’Challa and T’Chaka in the latest Marvel film Captain America: Civil War, it’s easy to assume that Wakanda is the cinematic universe’s version of South Africa.
-However, in the comics, Wakanda is located in Northeastern Africa.
-And while most Marvel’s African countries are made up of a few fictional countries like Azania, Bora-Buru, Canaan, Genosha, Ghudaza and many others, some characters do call South Africa their home.
+After hearing Xhosa spoken by T’Challa and T’Chaka in Captain America: Civil War, it’s easy to assume that Wakanda is the cinematic universe’s version of South Africa.
+However, in the comics, Wakanda is located in North Africa.
+And while most Marvel’s African countries are made up of a few fictional countries, like Azania, Bora-Buru, Canaan, Genosha, Ghudaza and many others, some heroes and villains do call South Africa their home.
 Here is our list of Marvel characters from South Africa.

-“He ran a guerilla war– Which means he ran kill teams.
+“He ran a guerilla war– Which means he can kill teams.
 Civilians died.
-What do they call that kind o’person in the United States, kid?”, Wolverine asks Armor in Astonishing X-Men: Xenogenesis #1.
+What do they call that kind of person in the United States, kid?”, Wolverine asks Armor in Astonishing X-Men: Xenogenesis #1.
 Yes, former South African president Nelson Mandela is a terrorist in the Marvel Universe – at least that is the way this comic portrays him.
-Although in the comics, the ANC is heavily supported by T’Chaka (aka Black Panther‘s father).
+Although in the comics, the ANC is heavily supported by T’Chaka (Black Panther‘s father).
 Mandela even attended the wedding of Storm and Black Panther.

-Predating the Black Panther as the first Black character in a lead-title, Waku, a skilled hand-to-hand combatant, was a prince of the Bantu nation, located in the hidden depths of South Africa.
-The storyline is very similar to that of Black Panther and involves a prince taking over the reigns of his father’s village/kingdom.
+Predating the Black Panther as the first Black character in a lead title, Waku, a skilled hand-to-hand combatant, was a prince of the Bantu nation, located in the hidden depths of South Africa.
+The storyline is very similar to that of Black Panther and involves a prince taking over the reins of his father’s village/kingdom.

 Known as a foe to Black Widow, N’Kama is “the greatest of the Zulu warriors” and uses his great skills in tracking and stalking to hunt human preys for a fee.
 He is contracted by the Indestructible Man to hunt down Black Widow in a plan to destroy S.H.I.E.L.D.